krivanek06/personal_website/src/content/posts/7_graphql-everything-you-need-to-know/7_graphql-everything-you-need-to-know.md

 ---
-title: ''
+title: 'GraphQL: Everything You Need to Know'
-seoTitle: ''
+seoTitle: 'GraphQL: Everything You Need to Know'
-seoDescription: ''
+seoDescription: 'Are you thinking about designing a backend API?
+You probably already know about REST architecture....'
-slug:
+slug: 7_graphql-everything-you-need-to-know
-tags: javascript, angular, rxjs, opinion
+tags: graphql, tutorial
-order:
+order: 7
-datePublished:
+datePublished: 13.03.2023
-readTime:
+readTime: 13
-coverImage: ''
+coverImage: 7_graphql-everything-you-need-to-know.png
 ---

 7_graphql-everything-you-need-to-knowAre you thinking about designing a backend API?
 You probably already know about REST architecture.
 You might even know that the REST architecture doesn’t handle complex applications very well.